mktrm/just-the-docs/docs/navigation-structure.md

 +-- ..
 ```

 If no two pages on your website have the same `title`, you only need to set the `parent` titles to fix the hierarchy.
-You can also have the same `title` on pages that have no children, provided that they have different `parent` titles.
+You can also have the same `title` on pages that have no children, provided that they have different parent pages.

 If two parents have the same `title`, but different grandparents, you can set their `grand_parent` titles to distinguish between their parents.
 The `grand_parent` title needs to be the same as the `parent` of the `parent`.